Translate your messages

 Translate with AI

-We auto-translate your default message with AI when you add a language variant.
-If you don’t want this, clear Auto-translate with AI.
-This is available across all of our message channels, but is not currently available in our Design Studio editor for emails.
+You can translate your default message with AI when you add a language variant.
+This is available across all of our message channels.
 Remember to review your translations for accuracy; generative AI can make mistakes.

 Language options where french and auto-translate with AI are checked